 - a copy of the Brock University Library Partial Copyright Licence ;

-- a request to restrict the circulation of the thesis (if required in exceptional circumstances).
+- a request to restrict the circulation of the thesis (if required in exceptional circumstances); and

 The two print copies are bound and retained by the program and supervisor.
 Students who want personal bound copies at their own expense can arrange binding with the administrative coordinator.
 The electronic copy is reviewed by the GPD and administrative coordinator; after the electronic copy is approved the student submits one electronic copy of the thesis (PDF format only entitled i.e., Brock_Doe_Jane_2014) and any supplementary files via the Brock University Digital Repository for review by the Faculty of Graduate Studies.
 Instructions for uploading the thesis are found at Brock University Digital Repository.
 For additional assistance speak with the graduate administrative coordinator.